Amenability of coarse spaces and K-algebras: Introduction

 where $|\cdot|$ denotes the cardinality of the subset.
 These so-called F\o lner nets thus provide a good way to approximate an amenable infinite structure with finite substructures, opening the door to a wide range of applications.
 Moreover, thanks to its simplicity, F\o lner's characterization also lends itself to various generalizations, as we shall see below.
 Since then, the concept of amenability has become central in many areas of mathematics like ergodic theory, geometry, the theory of operator algebras, etc. Some classical references on this topic are \cite{Wagon94,bPaterson88,bRunde02}.

 This paper studies amenability and paradoxical decompositions from an algebraic perspective.
-To provide a source of inspiration, we start with a review of amenability for metric spaces, a concept first introduced by Bloch and Weinberger in \cite{Block-Weinberger-92} through a natural generalization of F\o lner's characterization to locally finite metric spaces.
+To provide a source of inspiration, we start with a review of amenability for metric spaces, a concept defined by Block and Weinberger in \cite{Block-Weinberger-92} through a natural generalization of F\o lner's characterization to (uniformly) locally finite metric spaces \textemdash~similar ideas go as far back as the work of Ahlfors (\cite[II]{Ahlfors}) under the term \emph{Aussch\"{o}pfungen einer offenen Fl\"{a}che (exhaustions of an open surface)}.
 More precisely, a locally finite metric space $(X,d)$ is said to be amenable if there exists a net $\{F_i\}_{i\in I}$ of finite non-empty subsets such that

 where $N_R F_i:= \{x\in X:d(x,F_i)\leq R\}$, the $R$-neighborhood of $F_i$ (cf., Definition~\ref{def:metric-amenability} and Remark~\ref{rmk:charac-metric-amenability}).
-One of the key results in this setting, shown by Cecherini-Silberstein, Grigorchuk and de la Harpe in \cite{Silberstein-Grigorchuk-Harpe-99}, states that in analogy with the well-known result for groups, the amenability of a metric space is equivalent to its non-paradoxicality, and also equivalent to the existence of an invariant mean, in a suitable sense (cf., Definition~\ref{def:invariant-mean} and \ref{def:paradoxical-decomposition}).
+One of the key results in this setting, shown by Cecherini-Silberstein, Grigorchuk and de la Harpe in \cite{Silberstein-Grigorchuk-Harpe-99}, states that in analogy with the well-known result for groups, the amenability of a metric space is equivalent to its non-paradoxicality, and also equivalent to the existence of an invariant mean, in a suitable sense (cf., Definition~\ref{def:invariant-mean} and Definition~\ref{def:paradoxical-decomposition}).
 For the convenience of the reader, we present a direct proof of the most interesting implication among them, namely that non-paradoxicality implies amenability, by adapting a proof in the group setting given in \cite{KL15} (cf., Theorem~\ref{theorem:amenable-extended-metric}).
 The key idea in it is a local-to-global technique that involves a variant of Hall's marriage theorem for sets of arbitrary cardinalities.
-A linearization of this technique will be applied later to prove a corresponding implication in the case of algebras over a commutative field, the second main object of study in this article.
+A linearization of this technique will be applied later to prove a corresponding implication in the case of algebras over a field, which is the second main object of study in this article.